jasminequach/jasminequach.github.io/essays/reflection.md

 Coding standards are a set of rules that dictate how code should be formatted to maintain consistency and organization.
 These rules aren’t strictly _for_ web application development; coding standards are relevant when it comes to _anything_ related to programming in general.

 You kind of have to use coding standards so long as you are working with other people in a team of any kind.
 It keeps your work consistent, organized, and readable, which is extremely important since other people will be actively reading and working with your code.
 If you are working alone, then sure, you don’t necessarily _have_ to follow the guidelines set by some other guy.
 Those guidelines may still be helpful if you aren’t the most organized person, but at the end of the day, you know yourself best—whatever system works best for you should be the system you stick with.
 But it’s always good to anticipate that your code may one day be read by other people, and you don’t want to complicate the process.

+And hey, your future self will thank you when you revisit that code six months later and it actually makes sense.

 <br>
 <hr>